 Pai Gow Tiles

-Poker, Nevada style is much like the game you play in your parlor.
-The only exception being that the dealer remains the same and the deck is not passed.
+Nevada-style poker is much like the game you play at home, the only exception being that the dealer remains the same and the deck is not passed.
 However a button is used to denote the player/dealer.
-Games that are generally offered are Seven Card Stud, Hold 'Em and High Low.
+Games that are generally offered are: Seven Card Stud, Hold 'Em and High Low.

 Three Card Poker